There are many important features of foster parents. Love, understanding, patience, kindness.

 I am, for both economic and Eco friendly reasons, trying to have the clothes last as long as possible.

-Stains and holes can’t always be prevented, but buying quality brands, washing according to instructions, using fabric protection through products like Downy, washing inside out and hanging to dry are all good options.
+Stains and holes can’t always be prevented, but buying quality brands, washing according to instructions, using fabric protection, washing inside out and hanging to dry are all good options.

 Downy helps clothes maintain their shape, keep their colors and decreases pilling.